ERP beyond your fridge

 To any entity (like products or chores) any custom fields can be attached.
 Ultimately, you can create completely own objects/lists to keep track of everything in one place.

-Night mode included
+Night mode

 Made for every device

-Whether on a smartphone or any other device, only a browser is needed - e. g. install any low-cost-low-power device in your kitchen and you have a very comfortable 24/7 grocy terminal.
+Whether on a smartphone or any other device, only a Browser is needed - e.g. install any low-cost-low-power device in your kitchen and you have a very comfortable 24/7 Grocy terminal.

 Integration and customization

-A (RESTful) API for everything, see the integrated Swagger UI on /api
+A (RESTful) API for everything, see the integrated Swagger UI on /api.

-Feature flags to disable/hide things you don't need (e. g. hide chores, everything related to price tracking, etc.)
+Feature Flags to disable/hide things you don't need (e.g. hide chores, everything related to price tracking, etc.).

-Custom CSS and JS to ultimately customize everything down to the smallest detail
+Custom CSS and JS to ultimately customize everything down to the smallest detail while maintaining updateability.

 And so much more

-grocy is constantly evolving and daily used by me and many others.
+Grocy is constantly evolving and daily used by me and many others.

 Say thanks